Gauthamnair-Ronin/ICTAK-1/Day_4.md

           The Spearman rank correlation examines the relationship between two variables, being the **non-parametric counterpart** of Pearson's correlation.
 Therefore, in this case, a normal distribution of the               data is not required.
         <br> Spearman correlation **uses the ranks** of the data rather than the original data, hence the name rank correlation.
   - Probability density function
+      A PDF is a function that describes the probability distribution of a continuous random variable.
+It's used to calculate the likelihood of a random variable falling within a specific range of values.
+PDFs are a fundamental concept in probability theory and statistics

+    A probability distribution function can refer to a PDF, but it can also refer to a cumulative distribution function or a probability mass function (PMF).
+A PMF is used for discrete random variables, while a PDF is used for continuous random variables.
   - Cumulative Density Function
       - Advantage
   - Scaling can be used to convert two tables of data in two different ranges into a single range data